Arensgenhout

 The hamlet was first mentioned in 1381 as "dat dorpe 't gene Hoit", and means "forest belonging to Arnold (person)".

 Arensgehnout was home to 287 people in 1840.
 In 1850, the remains of the Roman villa Steenland were discovered.

-The former monastery Ravensbos was built in 1885 with school and boarding house and was intended as a seminary.
+The former monastery Ravensbos was built in 1885 with a school and boarding house and was intended as a seminary.
 It was sold in the late-20th century, and has a residential function.